 I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course, but I began writing this blog for pleasure, and this is still being marred by the reactions of this couple over three years later.
 So reader beware of apparently kind offers from strangers on Twitter which can turn toxic.

 My own appraisal of the day.

-For what it’s worth, my own appraisal of that day is that I was affected by the sun because it was a bright & sunny day and I had been indoors all winter.
+For what it’s worth, my own appraisal of that day was that I was affected by the sun because it was a bright & sunny day and I had been indoors all winter.
 I had not taken a sunhat as I thought it was too early in the year to need one, but this was the wrong decision.
 I had also recently abandoned my rucksack hydration system with a hose because several had leaked whilst I was camping.
-Instead I had put a 1.5L plastic bottle of water in the back pocket of my rucksack, which meant that I had to stop and take my rucksack off whenever I wanted a drink.
+Instead I had put a 1.5L plastic bottle of water in the back pocket of my rucksack (and another inside), which meant that I had to stop and take my rucksack off whenever I wanted a drink.
 During the course of that day I only did this once or twice at the most which caused me to become dehydrated.

 Postscript.
 March 2017.

 Since finally writing about this trip at the end of last year, I have taken advice regarding the people involved and reported the problems I have been having.
 When I tried to post a link to this post on the walker’s partner’s blog, it was deleted and I was threatened with legal action for slander and libel.
 One piece of advice I have received is that something cannot be libellous or slanderous if it is true which it is, and so.